eric-wang135/TrustEMG/doc/Settings of NN models in the ablation study.md

 ## FCN

-The FCN's encoder and decoder each consist of 5 convolutional layers and 5 transposed convolutional layers, with detailed parameters shown as below.
+The FCN's encoder and decoder each consist of 5 convolutional layers and 5 transposed convolutional layers, with detailed parameters shown below.
 Except for the last transposed convolutional layer, each layer uses the ReLU activation function and batch normalization

 | Layer type and number     | Input channel | Filter number | Filter size | Stride |
 |---------------------------|---------------|---------------|-------------|--------|